It's that time once again, but don't despair. Here's a chance to test your tax IQ -- and sharpen your tax-slashing skills.

-At the risk of ruining the holiday season, we feel an obligation to inform you that tax time is right around the corner.
+Sorry.
+We feel obliged to inform you that tax time is right around the corner.

 You miss the April 15 filing deadline.
-The government is going to fine you beaucoup bucks, right?
+The government is going to fine you big-time, right?

 The government does assess both failure-to-file and failure-to-pay penalties, and those aren’t cheap.
-The failure-to-file penalty is 5 percent of your unpaid taxes each month, and it begins accruing April 16.
-The failure-to-pay penalty isn’t quite so hefty, coming in at 0.5 percent of your unpaid taxes.
+The failure-to-file penalty is 5 percent of your unpaid taxes each month, and it begins accruing the day after taxes are due.
+The failure-to-pay penalty isn’t quite as hefty, coming in at 0.5 percent of your unpaid taxes.
 You can read more about the penalties on this IRS tax tip sheet.

 However, the failure-to-file penalty applies only to tax returns on which you owe money.
 If you’re due a refund, there’s no penalty for late filing.
 However, the IRS says you don’t want to wait too long, or you could lose your refund entirely.
-Here’s what the agency says on its website.
+Here’s what the IRS says on its website:

 There is no penalty for failure to file if you are due a refund.
 But, if you wait to file a return or otherwise claim a refund, you risk losing a refund altogether.
 An original return claiming a refund must be filed within three years of its due date for a refund to be allowed in most instances.

 Which is better: a tax credit or a tax deduction?

 The reason is simple.
 A tax deduction lowers your taxable income, while a tax credit lowers your tax bill dollar for dollar.

 Here’s an example, with rounded numbers for simplicity.
 Let’s say you have a $50,000 income and fall into the 25 percent tax bracket.
 A $1,000 tax deduction reduces your taxable income to $49,000, which would drop your tax bill by $250.
 However, if you were to have a $1,000 tax credit, your tax bill would be reduced by $1,000.
 You come out $750 ahead with a tax credit.